Find a job you enjoy doing, and you will never have to work a day in your life.

-According to Social Security Administration, 25% of all 20-year-olds will be disabled by the age of 67.
+According to Social Security Administration, disabilities will affect 25% of all 20-year-olds by age 67.
 Disability insurance is an essential part of any package, but few believe they need this insurance.
 42% of private sector companies offer this insurance.

-This insurance plan replaces a portion of an employee’s gross income, usually up to 50%-60% to you, while you are disabled subject to a physician’s approval.
-You buy this insurance on a short-term and long-term basis.
-The employer may pay the premium in part or in whole.
+This insurance plan replaces a portion of an employee’s gross income, usually up to 50%-60%, while you are disabled subject to a physician’s approval.
+You buy this insurance on a short or long-term basis.
+The employer may pay the premium in part or whole.
 The employee will pay the rest.

 On a short-term basis, the disability benefits extend up to 52 weeks, kicking in 1-14 days after the employee cannot work and has applied their sick days.

-Usually, employers offer a relatively small amount of life insurance rather than enough to protect you and your family fully.
-The employee can increase its coverage amount by paying the premiums on a monthly or quarterly basis through its company’s group term life plan at reduced rates than what they would pay on their own.
+Usually, employers offer a relatively small amount of life insurance rather than enough to fully protect you and your family.
+The employee can increase its coverage amount by paying the premiums on a monthly or quarterly basis through its company’s group term life plan at reduced rates than what they would spend on their own.

 Most employers are often willing to provide tuition reimbursement for advanced education rather than lose the employee.
-The refund can correlate to grades.
-An “A” would 100% reimbursement, “B” gets 75%, and so on.
+The refund can correlate to grades, and an A would be 100% reimbursement, B gets 75%, and so on.

 Increasingly, companies are offering online courses to employees to complete their degrees for high school and college and English as a Second Language.

 There is a long list of excellent benefits often found to be high quality among the best companies.
 Flexible work options are becoming more standard after given the broad experience many have had during the pandemic.
 Here are some of the best I found:

 - egg freezing for female employees